-As the prior college or university is the lender for the Federal Perkins Loan, previous borrowers of this loan should contact that institution for the appropriate deferment form.
+Previous borrowers of the Federal Perkins Loan should contact their previous institution for the appropriate deferment form, as the prior institution is the lender.
 The borrower should complete the student section of the form, submit it to the Kellogg Registrar's Office, and that office will send the completed form to the lender.
 The borrower should contact the previous Federal Perkins Loan lender approximately six to eight weeks after submitting the form to the Kellogg Registrar's Office or after the relevant quarter has begun, whichever is later, to verify that the deferment has been activated.